 OHS Hospital Gets Top Marks

-The evaluation included a quality assessment review of the hospital’s facility, medical equipment, practice methods and pet health care management.
+The OHS Holman Medical Center’s was recently reaccredited following a comprehensive evaluation by the American Animal Hospital Association (AAHA).
+The evaluation included a review of the hospital’s facility, medical equipment, practice methods and pet health care management.

-Hospital Opened in 2007
+Opened in 2007